-If you have reached your earliest retirement age (age 55), and you want to take payment of your pension benefits, please contact Southwark Pension Services confirming the date you want to start receiving them.
+If you have reached your earliest retirement age (age 55), and are considering leaving this employment and taking payment of your pension benefits, please contact Southwark Pension Services confirming the date you want to start receiving them.

 Southwark Pension Services will then give you a quotation of your retirement benefits together with the options you have for taking more tax-free cash, if you want to.
 They will also have some forms for you to fill in before they can process your retirement benefits.